CloudCannon/documentation/src/_posts/2018-09-19-explore-options-and-improvements.md

 type: major
 ---

 This release overhauls the design for files and collections.
 A number of configuration options have been made available for how the *Explore* section looks and behaves.
-The pre-build process has been improved, and a couple of options have been added to support faster `bundle install`&nbsp;for future builds.
+The pre-build process has been improved, and a couple of options have been added to support faster `bundle install` for future builds.

 **Features:**